canorve/GALFITools/docs/howto.rst

 ::

   positional arguments:
-    image       the Mask image file to modify or create maskfile    the Mask image file to modify or create Ds9regFile  the DS9 ellipse region file containing the galaxy
+    image       the image file
+    maskfile    the Mask image file
+    Ds9regFile  the DS9 box region file containing the galaxy

   options:
     -h, --help  show this help message and exit